 This is the most common type of migraine, affecting 70-90% of sufferers.
 Typical symptoms include:

-Also known as the classic migraine, individuals with this type will experience most or all of the symptoms associated with a migraine without aura.
+Also known as a classic migraine, individuals with this type will experience most or all of the symptoms associated with a migraine without aura.
 However, they will also encounter neurological symptoms, such as:

-Other symptoms of migraine with aura can include:
+Other symptoms of a migraine with aura can include:

 Some people have also reported difficulty speaking and hearing, as well as loss of memory, sensations of dread, confusion and, rarely, loss of consciousness and paralysis.
 These symptoms often preclude a headache, although this it could be mild or nonexistent.